podverse/podverse-ops/README.md

 ### Local / Stage / Prod

-To test the Docker containers locally, use the docker-compose.local.yml file.
+To test the Docker containers locally, use the docker-compose.local.yml file, and replace <env> with "local".

-For stage deployment, use the docker-compose.local.yml file, and replace "local" in commands and filenames with "stage".
+For stage deployment, use the docker-compose.local.yml file, and replace <env> with "stage".

-For prod deployment, use the docker-compose.prod.yml file, and replace "local" in commands and filenames with "prod".
+For prod deployment, use the docker-compose.prod.yml file, and replace <env> with "prod".

 ### Setup environment variables

-Duplicate the config/podverse-api-local.example.env file, rename it to config/podverse-api-local.env, and update all of the environment variables to match what is needed for your environment.
-Repeat these steps for podverse-db-local.env and podverse-web-local.env.
+Duplicate the config/podverse-api-<env>.example.env file, rename it to config/podverse-api-<env>.env, and update all of the environment variables to match what is needed for your environment.
+Repeat these steps for podverse-db-<env>.env and podverse-web-<env>.env.

 Add your BitPay API key file to config/bitpay/api.key.
 Look in the config/bitpay/api.key.example for more info.